aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 ## Sections Nav

-Place your styles in the `_sections_nav.scss` file and html in the `_sections_nav.html.erb` file.
-The text content can be found in the `assets/copy` folder.
+Place your styles in the `_sections_nav.scss` file and HTML in the `_sections_nav.html.erb` file.
+The text content can be found in the `docs/copy` folder.
 Once you have fully completed the sections navigation bar **call over a TA for review**.

 ## Gear Dropdown